certtools/intelmq/docs/Bots.md

 * `database`: Path to the database

 #### Database
-Use the included script `update-tor-nodes` to download the database.
+Use this command to update the database and reload the bot:

+`intelmq.bots.experts.tor_nodes.expert --update-database`

 ### Url2FQDN